 Book Review of Megha Majumdar’s “A Burning”: Social media, news, and factual reporting

-Disclosure: This page may contain affiliate links.
-Clicking through for additional information or to make a purchase may result in a small commission.
 Megha Majumdar’s debut novel was released in June 2020 and what a stellar first novel!
-Majumdar was born in Kolkata and now lives in New York after moving the U.S. for studying. … Continue reading
+Majumdar was born in Kolkata and now lives in New York after moving the U.S. for studying.
+Her novel, A Burning is also set in Kolkata and follows the lives of three very different characters, Lovely, P.T.
+Sir, and Jivan. … Continue reading

 A Review of “Adults” by Emma Jane Unsworth: on- and offline life

-Disclosure: This page may contain affiliate links.
-Clicking through for additional information or to make a purchase may result in a small commission.
 This book has all the trappings of contemporary adult living from social media and phone obsessions including the ways in which life online complicates our relationships, especially female friendships.
-The characters are … Continue reading
+The characters are generally dreadful in their own special ways, but there was something about them that also made them real, accessible, and relatable.
+The novel … Continue reading

 Making Sense of Loneliness: a review of Olivia Laing’s “The Lonely City”